 This tradition of giving back also extends to our team members.
 On an individual level, Wake Stone employees are integral members of their communities, serving on town councils, school boards, park advisory committees, volunteer fire departments and rescue squads, planning boards and state commissions.

-John Bratton founded Wake Stone Corporation nearly 50 years ago on the core value of being a good neighbor.
+John Bratton founded Wake Stone Corporation over 50 years ago on the core value of being a good neighbor.
 Wake Stone remains committed to this value today.

 To be a good neighbor means being a good steward of the environment.
 When John Bratton founded Wake Stone in 1970, he instilled the old family philosophy of being a good steward of the land throughout the company.
 According to Bratton, it was just basic common sense.
 He and his brothers were taught by example to be respectful of the land and environment from a young age, given their family roots in agriculture.
 Bratton and his brothers also spent a lifetime working and relaxing outdoors, which strengthened the desire to care for the land.